Pivotal-Research/.github/profile/README.md

 <div align="center">

 **Build Anything.
 Own Everything.
-We're building the infrastructure for the Intention Economy**
+AI Augmentation for Everyone, Everywhere**

 </div>

 ## 🌐 **Our Vision**

-> The attention economy monetises your focus.
-The Intention Economy empowers your goals.

-We're building a new economic paradigm where:
-- Your watching becomes earning (not just viewing)
-- Your ideas become applications (not just concepts)
-- Your assets become productive (not just stored)
-- Your creativity becomes autonomous (not just manual)
+> AI Augmentation for Everyone, Everywhere

+When intelligence becomes ownable, everyone becomes an entrepreneur:
+- Universal Access: Anyone can use AI without English or coding skills
+- True Ownership: People should own their AI not rent it
+- Human Augmentation: AI amplifies human potential, not replace it

 All secured by Bitcoin, powered by AI, and owned by you.